 Sarah Potvin, “The Principle and the Pragmatist: On Conflict and Coalescence for Librarian Engagement with Open Access Initiatives,” Journal of Academic Librarianship (2013), http://dx.doi.org/10.1016/j.acalib.2012.11.002.

 Sarah Potvin, "On Elective Double Submission: Data Points from the Early Years of Optional," poster session, Texas Electronic Theses and Dissertations Association Annual Meeting, Denton, TX.
 February 23, 2012. (https://conferences.tdl.org/txetda/2012/paper/view/445/231)

 - Bruce R. Scott and Sarah Potvin.
 “Capitalism and Democracy.”
 In Bruce R. Scott, Capitalism: Its Origins and Evolution as a System of Governance.
 New York: Springer, 2011.
 Pp. 67-110.

 - Bruce R. Scott and Sarah Potvin.
 “Creating Capitalism and Democracy in the United States, 1630-1830.”
 In Bruce R. Scott, Capitalism: Its Origins and Evolution as a System of Governance.
 New York: Springer, 2011.
 Pp. 227-276.

-- Intellectual Access to Preservation Metadata Interest Group, Association for Library Collections and Technical Services - Preservation & Reformatting Section (Co-chair, 2012-present).
+- Intellectual Access to Preservation Metadata Interest Group, Association for Library Collections and Technical Services - Preservation & Reformatting Section (Co-chair, 2012-2014).

 - DSpace Community Advisory Team (Member, 2012-present).

-- Founding Co-Editor, dh+lib, Association of College and Research Libraries Digital Humanities Discussion Group (2012-present).
+- dh+lib, a digital project hosted by the Association of College and Research Libraries Digital Humanities Discussion Group (Founding co-editor, 2012-present).